dnielsen/redis_on_windows/README.md

 ## Here's how to set it up!

-1. Enable Windows Subsystem for Linux
-Follow the instructions on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux "Install the Windows Subsystem for LInux").
+1. To enable Windows Subsystem for Linux, follow the instructions on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux "Install the Windows Subsystem for LInux").
 The short version is: Open PowerShell as Administrator and run this command to enable Windows Subsystem for Linux (WSL):
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```